birkenkrahe/org/diary.md

 course prepares you for the transition from college to work.
 Talk to me if you want to know more, or come to a Friday meeting.
 Don't just go to work and let this opportunity to learn go to waste!

+<a id="org63e9610"></a>

+# Sunday, 29 August 2021 - KILT Lyon College Radio

+Listened to "[Lamplight](https://lyonradio.weebly.com/programming-schedule.html)", an evening with classical music, by Prof Oriatti, and had a great time while preparing classes and, intermittently, exchanging emails with the radio host.
+I really love that Lyon has its own radio station.
+Must come up with some format (podcast?) on data science.
+If anyone has an idea, let me know.
+I've always wanted to be on the radio.
+Though a classical music show is very hard to beat.
+Oriatti presented a marvelous selection.

 # Footnotes